Gianni-G/jlgastaldi/p.publications.md

 # Publications

+- T.-D. Bradley, J. L. Gastaldi and J. Terilla.
+“The structure of meaning in language: parallel narratives in linear algebra and category theory”.
+Notices of the AMS.
+Forthcoming (February 2024).
+[[PDF]](./assets/pdf/pubs/BradleyGastaldiTerilla2023.pdf){:target="_blank"}

 - J. L. Gastaldi (2023).
 “De Morgan’s De Morgan’s Laws: Duality in the Emergence of Formal Logic”.
 In: *Duality in 19th and 20th century mathematical thinking*.
 Ed. by R. Krömer, E. Haffner, and K. Volkert.
 Birkhäuser, forthcoming.\
 [[PDF]](./assets/pdf/pubs/Gastaldi2023a_s.pdf){:target="_blank"}